-One of the first questions that many people ask after being diagnosed with a traumatic brain injury is how the injury happened.
-There are several different mechanisms that could cause a brain injury, including:
+One of the first questions that many people ask after being diagnosed with a traumatic brain injury is how they happened.
+Several different mechanisms could cause a brain injury, including:

-- Athletics: Most people who watch TV regularly have seen a significant amount of discussion surrounding the injuries that not only professional athletes but also children suffer while playing sports.
+- Athletics: Most people who watch TV regularly have seen a significant discussion surrounding the injuries that professional athletes and children suffer while playing sports.
 Soccer, football, and lacrosse have been common targets of media attention.

 - Vehicular Accidents: When someone first rides in a car, they are probably told to wear a seatbelt.
 This is because the seatbelt can help restrain the driver if the vehicle stops short, such as being involved in an auto accident.
-If someone's head collides with the window or dashboard of the car, they can sustain a traumatic brain injury.
+If someone's head collides with the car's window or dashboard, they can sustain a traumatic brain injury.

 - Slip and Fall Injuries: Even if someone is merely walking down the hallway at work, they could slip, fall, and smash their head on the floor.
 This can lead to serious brain damage and is why people should always heed the warnings of a wet floor sign.

 These are only a handful of the myriad of ways that someone could hurt their head.
-In order to guide the treatment of these injuries, brain injuries are also classified according to their mechanism and symptoms.How are Brain Injuries Classified?
+To guide the treatment of these injuries, brain injuries are also classified according to their mechanism and symptoms.How are Brain Injuries Classified?

 There are several different ways that brain injuries are classified.
 These include:

-The video below explains more about how to treat traumatic brain injuries.What Should I do with a Brain Injury?
+The video below explains more about how doctors are treating patients with traumatic brain injuries.What Should I do with a Brain Injury?

-If someone has suffered a brain injury, they often ask about what the correct course of action might be.
+If someone has suffered a brain injury, they often ask about the correct course of action.
 If there is any concern regarding neurological symptoms, the patient must seek professional medical care immediately.
 Any delay in treatment could lead to a markedly worse outcome than if the patient had sought medical attention earlier.
 After this, patients should consider contacting an experienced legal professional for advice.
-An attorney can help in a number of ways including:
+An attorney can help in several ways, including:

 - Paperwork: Medical care following traumatic accidents often come with a litany of paperwork that can be overwhelming for someone without legal experience.